-Yes!
-The ALS Association chapters across the United States are staffed with care coordinators who can help talk you through options for starting the conversation and address your own fears as well as those of your child.
-The chapters would also be able to identify professionals in the area who could help (e.g., counselors and mental health therapists).
-To find your local chapter, visit http://www.alsa. org/community/.
+- Yes!
+The ALS Association has locations across the United States, staffed with a care services team who can help talk you through options for starting the conversation and address your own fears as well as those of your child. - These locations would also be able to identify professionals in your area who could help (e.g., counselors and mental health therapists).
+To find the ALS Association in your area, visit www.als.org/support.
 (NOTE: Talking about loss, death, and dying is a concern for many families.
-This can be extremely difficult so we devote an entire chapter to it later in the manual.)
+This can be extremely difficult, so we devote an entire chapter to it later in the guide.)